 “Batting seventh is a guy from Venezuela.
 This sounds bad already.
 And just like Schwarber, this guy can’t decide if he’s right-handed or left-handed.
 So we have a guy from a communist country who is a lefty sometimes and a righty sometimes.
 Am I the only one smart enough to see the problem here?
 Of course I am.
 Because I see problems where everyone else has their politically correct blind spots.
 Is Miguel Montero really the best catcher Venezuela had available?
 What about the Molina brothers?
 Why didn’t Theo get one of those Molinas?
 I don’t settle for the second-best Venezuelan catcher when there are three better options in one family.

 “Now, a lot of people are saying I don’t know the difference between Puerto Rico and Venezuela.
 Guess what?
-I am the world’s leading expert on Latin American.
+I am the world’s leading expert on Latin America.
 I have a PhD in differentiating between little islands where they speak Spanish.
 They say I said the Molinas were from Venezuela, but I never said that.
 What’s going on with Yadier Molina, anyway?
 That guy looks exactly the same today as he did ten years ago.
 You can’t trust a guy like that.
 Take me, for example.
 I don’t look the same as I did ten years ago — I look younger!
 Ask my wife, she’ll tell you how young I look.
 All my wives have loved how young I look.

 “Batting eighth is a kid from Pensacola, Florida.
 They love me down there in Pensacola.
 The people of Florida know how much they owe to me.
 Pensacola was a dump, a real garbage town, until I gave it my stamp of approval.
 Now it is booming.
 Ask any expert and they will tell you that Pensacola is the best city in the United States and that I am the reason.
 Little Marco couldn’t beat me in Pensacola or anywhere else in Florida, because Floridians are the smartest people in the country.
 The Cubs got this Pensacola shortstop in a trade for Jeff Samardzija, who went to Notre Dame, and I don’t have to tell you how I feel about Notre Dame.
 The only smart thing Theo Epstein has ever done is trade that pope-lover for the Pensacola Kid, Addison Russell.